 Hang things on the back of the cabinet doors.

 Don't forget the inside of cabinet doors.
-You can fit small items like these I found to organize your smalls.
-Smalls can consist of spices, herbs, measuring spoons, etc...
-Here are some examples from Amazon.
+You can fit small items like these, which I found to organize your small.
+Smalls can consist of spices (Affiliate Link), herbs, measuring spoons (Affiliate Link), etc...
+Here is an example from Amazon.

-Hang organizers on the back of pantry closet door.
+Hang organizers on the back of the pantry closet door.

-If you are lucky to have a small pantry in or near your small kitchen, utilizing the back of the door is also a handy place to organize your kitchen.
-Check out these items below from Amazon (affiliate).
+If you are lucky to have a small pantry (Affiliate Link) in or near your small kitchen, utilizing the back of the pantry door is also a handy place to organize your kitchen.
+There is a variety of options.
+Some over-the-door (Affiliate Link) organizers have plastic bins; others are all metal.
+Some are white, some are black, and some have larger bins on the bottom and small ones on the top.
+Below is one I found on Amazon (affiliate).

-If you have cabinets that have only a shelf inside, you can get organizers that pull out to make it easier for you.
-It does limit about 2 inches of space (1 inch on each side of the pull out) so consider that.
+If you have cabinets that have only a shelf inside, you can get pull-out organizers to make it easier for you.
+It does limit about 2 inches of space (1 inch on each side of the pull-out), so consider that.
+Some look like metal racks.
+Others are solid wood.
+Some are small for smaller cabinets, and others are two tiers.
 Below are options from Amazon.
-Note: do some planning on what you can use the pull out for before purchasing.
+Note: plan what you can use the pull-out for before purchasing.
 Make sure you measure the opening twice before ordering.

 Store baking pans vertically.